2006NodeDev/project-1-rebapipes/README.md

 # Roadey - Gig Booking & Tour Management
 Roadey puts gig booking and tour management at the tip of your fingers.
 Whether solo or part of a band, be confident in the direction of your career with our gig booking and tour management app.

-It's like having a booking manager and tour director all in one.
+It's like having a booking manager and tour director all in one!
 Get ready to hit the road running with Roadey!

 # Models